elatov/elatov.github.io/_posts/2012-09-10-blitz-io-tests-against-apache-worker-apache-prefork-apache-with-php-fpm-and-nginx-with-php-fpm.md

 > 1,268 HITS WITH 0 ERRORS & 122 TIMEOUTS

 That is when I decided to read up on the worker MPM to see what values I should use.
-From &#8220;<a href="http://httpd.apache.org/docs/2.2/mod/worker.html" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://httpd.apache.org/docs/2.2/mod/worker.html']);">Apache MPM worker</a>&#8220;:
+From "<a href="http://httpd.apache.org/docs/2.2/mod/worker.html" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://httpd.apache.org/docs/2.2/mod/worker.html']);">Apache MPM worker</a>":

 > The most important directives used to control this MPM are ThreadsPerChild, which controls the number of threads deployed by each child process and MaxClients, which controls the maximum total number of threads that may be launched.
 >